Enforcement Briefing · DMA & DSA

 €200m

+Meta fined over pay-or-consent model — Apr 23, 2025 · DMA.
 Commission concludes that Meta's binary choice between personalised ads and a paid subscription did not constitute genuine user consent under Art.
 5(2) DMA's prohibition on cross-service data combination.

 INTEROPERABILITY MANDATE 2025–2026

+Apple must open iOS to third-party devices — Apr 23, 2025 · DMA Art.
+6(7).
 Binding orders require Apple to grant third-party device makers — smartwatches, headphones — equivalent access to iOS connectivity functions including notifications, fast data transfer, and device setup.
 Deadlines run to end of 2026.

 AD REPOSITORY TRANSPARENCY FAILURE

-Preliminary Commission finding: TikTok's advertising repository lacks required information on ad content, targeting criteria, and sponsors — hampering detection of disinformation and fraud.
+TikTok's ad archive falls short of DSA standards — May 14, 2025 · DSA Art.
+39. Preliminary Commission finding: TikTok's advertising repository lacks required information on ad content, targeting criteria, and sponsors — hampering detection of disinformation and fraud.
 TikTok has the right to respond before any formal decision.

 DE 1,700+ COMPLAINTS TO BUNDESNETZAGENTUR 4 TRUSTED FLAGGERS DESIGNATED 1st DSA DISPUTE RESOLUTION BODY CERTIFIED

+National enforcement picks up pace — and so does private litigation — Ongoing · DSA National Enforcement.
 Germany's Bundesnetzagentur has received over 1,700 complaints since assuming its role as Digital Services Coordinator.
 Four Trusted Flaggers are now formally recognised, including the consumer federation vzbv and HateAid.
 Germany's first certified DSA dispute resolution body has been operational since August 2024.
 Separately, Commission proceedings against Temu and AliExpress for systemic risk assessment failures continue — with AliExpress reaching the first-ever DSA commitment decision, making its obligations formally binding.

-What the decisions actually establish — and why they matter beyond the headlines
+§ IIWhat the decisions actually establish — and why they matter beyond the headlines

 The April 2025 Apple and Meta decisions mark a genuine inflection point.
 The DMA had been in force since March 2024, and some observers questioned whether the Commission would move quickly enough to give the regulation credibility before political resistance softened its enforcement posture.
 The decisions answer that question, at least for now.